Kanbun: History

-Aside from Chinese writing, kanbun also refers to a genre of techniques for reading Chinese texts read like Japanese or for writing in a way similar to Chinese.
-Samuel Martin coined the term Sino-Xenic in 1953 to describe Chinese as written in Japan, Korea, and other foreign (hence -xenic) zones on China's periphery.
-Roy Andrew Miller notes that although Japanese kanbun conventions have Sino-Xenic parallels with other traditions for reading Literary Chinese like Korean hanmun and Vietnamese Hán Văn, only kanbun has survived to the present day.
+Aside from Sinitic writing itself, kanbun can refer to techniques for reading Chinese texts as Japanese or to Japanized forms of Sinitic writing.
+Samuel Martin coined the term Sino-Xenic in 1953 for Sino-Japanese, Sino-Korean, Sino-Vietnamese, and comparable traditions of Chinese-derived readings and vocabulary.
+Japanese kundoku has parallels in historical Korean and other East Asian traditions for reading Literary Sinitic.
+In Japan it has remained continuously and widely used, while modern Korean normally reads such texts with Sino-Korean pronunciations even though glossing traditions such as gugyeol have historical and modern successors.

-In the Japanese kanbun reading tradition, the Chinese text is transformed through punctuation, analysis, and translation into classical Japanese.
-Through a limited canon of Japanese forms and syntactic structures treated as though they existed in alignment with vocabulary and structures of Classical Chinese, the kanbun text could be read in drastically different ways.
-At its most extreme, this type of reading could render the text so simplified that it could be understood through an elementary student's perspective.
-At its best, it could preserve a large body of Classical Chinese texts that would have otherwise been lost.
-Thus the kanbun could also be of great value for understanding early Chinese literature.
+In the Japanese kanbun reading tradition, punctuation and reading marks guide the analysis of a Sinitic text and its rendering into a conventional Classical Japanese register.
+Fixed correspondences connect many Chinese words and constructions with Japanese readings, particles, inflections, and word-order changes, although the correspondence is not mechanically one-to-one.

 There were several linguistic hurdles involved in kanbun transformation.
 Chinese grammatical order is subject–verb–object (SVO) and uses particles similar to English prepositions whereas morphemes are typically one syllable in length and inflection plays no role in the grammar.
-Conversely, Japanese sentence order uses SOV with syntactic features, including post positions such as grammar particles that appear after the words and phrases to which they apply.
+Conversely, Japanese sentence order uses SOV with syntactic features, including postpositions such as grammar particles that appear after the words and phrases to which they apply.

 Four major problems faced when transforming kanbun are the word order, parsing which Chinese characters should be read together, deciding how to pronounce the characters, and finding suitable equivalents for Chinese function words.

-A new development in kanbun studies is the Web-accessible database being developed by scholars at Nishogakusha University in Tokyo.
+Nishogakusha University maintains a public Kanbun Database and an international research programme based on Japanese kanbun sources.

 Terminology

 The Japanese word kanbun originally meant 'Literary Chinese writings'—or, the Chinese classics.
-Kanbun compositions used two common types of Japanese kanji readings: Sino-Japanese on'yomi ('pronunciation readings') borrowed from Chinese pronunciations and native Japanese kun'yomi 'explanation readings' from Japanese equivalents.
-For example, 道 can be read as dō adapted from Middle Chinese /dấw/ or as michi from the indigenous Japanese word meaning 'road'.
+Kanbun compositions use both Sino-Japanese on'yomi readings adapted from Chinese pronunciations and native Japanese kun'yomi readings based on Japanese equivalents.
+For example, 道 can be read dō or michi; the choice between on and kun readings varies with the text and reading tradition.

 Kanbun implemented two particular types of kana.
 One was okurigana 'accompanying script', kana suffixes added to kanji stems to show their Japanese readings; the other was furigana 'brandishing script', smaller kana syllables written alongside kanji to indicate pronunciation.
 These were used primarily as reinforcements to writing in kanbun.
 Kanbun—as opposed to Wabun (和文), Japanese text with Japanese syntax and predominately kun'yomi readings—is divided into several types: